 The carrying values of the financial assets and liabilities approximate their fair value due to the short-term nature of these items.
-The Company's financial instruments include cash and cash equivalents, short-term investments, trade and other receivables, trade payables and accruals, and stock-based compensation liability.
+The Company's financial instruments as at December 31, 2023 include cash and cash equivalents, trade and other receivables, trade payables and accruals, stock-based compensation liability, and obligation under put option.